sunsetmeow/meowweb/README.md

 Hi, I'm Bianca Jimmy, a web developer and digital artist.
 Explore my work and feel free to reach out for collaborations or opportunities!

 ## ˚₊‧꒰ა About Me ໒꒱ ‧₊˚
 I am a passionate and aspiring web developer with completed BTEC Level 3 qualifications in Business Studies and Computer Science.
-I enjoy creating innovative web applications using HTML, CSS, and JavaScript to solve real-world problems or fun task problems.
+I enjoy creating innovative web applications using HTML, CSS, and JavaScript to solve real-world or fun task problems.
 Currently, I’m pursuing a career in Software Development, aiming to build user-friendly applications that make a positive impact.
 I express my creativity through digital art and writing in my spare time.
 I look forward to connecting and collaborating on exciting projects!

 ## ₊˚.⋆☾⋆⁺₊✧ Projects ₊˚.⋆☾⋆⁺₊✧